Hello Friends, In this blog post, I am going to explain HTML quotations and citations.

 Merry said “She is learning HTML” If we want to write this without quotes then we will write this like:

 Merry said that she was learning HTML.
 These were the example of direct and indirect speech.
-So quotation mark is used in case of direct speech.
+So quotation mark is used in the case of direct speech.

-We will explain you all elements which are used to quotes the sentences and citation.
+We will explain to you all elements which are used to quotes the sentences and citation.
 See the below example for the same.